 Drone usage results in regular updates to farmers about their crops and helps develop strengthened farming techniques.
 They can adapt to weather conditions and allocate resources without any wastage.

 It is safer and more convenient for farmers to use drones to spray pesticides in terrains challenging to reach, infected areas, taller crops, and power lines.

 Drone surveys back farmers with accurate data processing that encourages them to make quick and mindful decisions, allowing farmers to save the time invested in crop scouting.

 Various sensors of the drone enable capturing and analyzing data from the entire field.
 The data can focus on problematic areas such as infected crops/unhealthy crops, different colored crops, moisture levels, etc.

 Agri-drones enable optimum usage of all resources such as fertilizer, water, seeds, and pesticides.

-Drone industry and the market in India are at a very nascent stage - and there is an immense potential for growth in both.
-According to 6Wresearch, UAV market in India is projected to grow at a CAGR of 18% during the period from 2017 to 2023.
-Continuous research and rapidly evolving software and hardware has contributed to widening the possibilities even further.
+The drone industry and the market in India are at a very nascent stage - and there is an immense potential for growth in both.
+According to 6Wresearch, the UAV market in India is projected to grow at a CAGR of 18% during the period from 2017 to 2023.
+Continuous research and rapidly evolving software and hardware have contributed to widening the possibilities even further.
 Here are a few examples of its success: